What Are Internal Distractions?

-Society loves easy answers to problems (real or imagined) and blaming cell phones, video games and all the other external time sinks robbing us of our attention is how we avoid looking at the alternative cause for loss of attention and focus.
+Society loves easy answers to problems (real or imagined) and blaming cell phones, video games and all the other external time sinks robbing us of our attention is how we avoid looking at the root cause for loss of attention and focus.

 So what is my take on all this?
-I’m saying that external distractions have no power over our attention and time if we recognize our internal distractions and deal with those.
+I’m saying that external distractions have no ( very minuscule) power over our attention and time if we recognize our internal distractions and deal with those.
 Of course our internal distractions don’t lend themselves to easy fixes such as taking away a cell phone for a couple of days.

 Below are 10 slides listing internal distractions.
 I’m sure you can come up with many more to add to the list but spending too much time creating an exhaustive list would in of itself be a distraction.
 Take a look at the list to see what might jump out at you.

 Recognizing the internal distractions that cause you to easily be hooked by external distractions will give you room to not be hooked or at the least hooked less often.
 The more we recognize out internal struggles the less need we have to anesthetize ourselves.